ibm-cloud-docs/event-notifications/getting-started.md

 The source `{{site.data.keyword.cloud_notm}} Resource Lifecycle Events` is a built-in source.
 This source emits resource lifecycle events to {{site.data.keyword.en_short}} service.
 This is disabled by default and needs to be enabled.

-The other {{site.data.keyword.cloud_notm}} sources have to be first integrated from the respectice services to start emitting events to {{site.data.keyword.en_short}} service.
+The other {{site.data.keyword.cloud_notm}} sources must be first integrated from the respective services to start emitting events to {{site.data.keyword.en_short}} service.

 The list of IBM provided sources is as follows:
 - [{{site.data.keyword.monitoringfull_notm}}](https://{DomainName}/docs/monitoring?topic=monitoring-eventnotif){: external}